Parliamentary.ai

 Description

 The Employment (Dismissal and Re-employment) Bill amends the Employment Rights Act 1996.
-It introduces a new section (105A) defining unfair dismissal to include situations where an employee is dismissed and subsequently re-employed with inferior terms and conditions.
-"Terms and conditions" encompass remuneration and other employment-related matters, regardless of whether they're formally part of the contract.
+It introduces a new section (105A) which defines "re-employment on less favourable terms and conditions" as unfair dismissal.
+This includes changes to pay and other aspects of employment, whether or not they're formally part of the contract.

 Government Spending